Home Recipes Bisquick Impossible Quiche Recipe

 Tips & Tricks

-• Apart from bacon, cheese, and onions, feel free to add whatever toppings you desire!
+• Vary the toppings.
+You don’t have to stick to simply bacon, cheese, and onions.
 Ham, Swiss cheese, broccoli, tomatoes, zucchini, and mushrooms are all great options.

-• If you are a vegetarian, swap the protein for your favorite veggies.
+• Make it vegetarian-friendly.
+Simply swap the protein for your favorite veggies.

 • Don’t overstuff the filling.
-While it’s so tempting to fill up the quiche with your favorite ingredients, don’t let them overpower the star of the dish which is the fluffy egg and milk filling.
+While it’s tempting to fill up the quiche with your favorite ingredients, don’t let them overpower the star of the dish.
+The fluffy egg and milk filling is where it’s at!
 If you add too many things into the custard, it won’t cook properly.
-A good measure is ¼ to ½ cup of filling per egg.
+A good measure is 1/4 to 1/2 cup of filling per egg.

-• Cook your bacon or your choice of protein before baking it.
-This will help it ooze out more juice as it bakes, giving more flavor to the quiche.
+• Pre-cook the bacon.
+This goes for any other protein you use.
+Cooking it first will allow it to ooze out more juice as it bakes, giving more flavor to the quiche.

-• If you’re adding veggies to your quiche, be sure to cook them beforehand as well.
+• Pre-cook any veggies.
+If you’re adding veggies to your quiche, be sure to cook them beforehand as well.
 Saute them quickly to dehydrate them a little.
 This will prevent their juices from disrupting the moisture balance in the quiche.

-• Don’t overbake the quiche.
+• Don’t overbake.
 If you leave it in the oven for too long, chances are, your custard filling won’t turn out jiggly and beautiful.
 Bake the quiche just until the edges are set.
 The center should still be wobbly when you take it out.

-• Don’t be tempted to slice the quiche right after baking, or it will fall apart.
+• Let it cool.
+Don’t be tempted to slice the quiche right after baking, or it will fall apart.
 Be sure to give it 15 minutes to cool and set.

-• Serving a large crowd?
+• Double the recipe.
+Serving a large crowd?
 Double the recipe and cook it in a 9×13 baking pan.

-• The key to the magic is to make the mixture smooth.
-Otherwise, it won’t settle at the bottom!
+• Ensure the mixture is smooth.
+The key to the magic is an ultra-smooth mixture.
+If it isn’t smooth, it won’t settle at the bottom!
 You can either stir the mixture by hand or use a blender.
-The important thing is to make a mixture that’s as smooth as possible.
+Just ensure it’s as smooth as possible.

-• To ensure you get a fluffy egg filling, be cautious about the egg to milk ratio.
+• Be cognizant of the egg-to-milk ratio.
+To ensure you get a fluffy egg filling, be cautious about the egg to milk ratio.
 If you use too little milk, the quiche will be too dry.
 If you use too much, the quiche won’t set.
 The best ratio is half a cup of milk for every egg.

 Bisquick Impossible Quiche Recipe